aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 TBD

 ## Step 7: control user permissions with IAM identity-based policies
-In addition to Studio access controls via IAM policy conditions, you can manage user permissions for API and resources via the execution roles.
+In addition to Studio access controls via IAM policy conditions, you can manage user permissions for API and resources via the IAM execution roles.

 The recommended practice is to define relevant roles and applications involved in your ML lifecycle and assign ownership.
-You define the required AWS permissions based on role and application activities and resource access they need.
+You define the required AWS permissions based on role, application activities, and resource access each role needs.

 For example, if you have a team of data scientists and a team of MLOps engineers, you can provision two IAM roles, a Data Science role and a MLOps role.
 These roles have different permissions based on actions and data access each role needs.
+You assign the Data Science role to the user profiles for the data science team and the MLOps role to the profiles for the MLOps team.
+For user profiles we recommend to maintain one-to-one relationship to a physical user.

 A good starting point to design IAM roles is the [SageMaker role manager](https://docs.aws.amazon.com/sagemaker/latest/dg/role-manager.html).
 Using the role manager, you can generate IAM policies, including network perimeter conditions and finalize them with your specific requirements.
-The SageMaker Studio Administration Best Practices contains a [list of sample IAM policies](https://docs.aws.amazon.com/whitepapers/latest/sagemaker-studio-admin-best-practices/appendix.html) for user roles such as ML admin, data scientist, and application execution policy.
+The SageMaker Studio Administration Best Practices whitepaper contains a [list of sample IAM policies](https://docs.aws.amazon.com/whitepapers/latest/sagemaker-studio-admin-best-practices/appendix.html) for user roles such as ML admin, data scientist, and application execution policy.

 Another type of IAM roles are execution service roles.
-SageMaker launches jobs such as training, processing, and batch transforms or pipelines on a user's behalf.
+SageMaker launches jobs such as training, processing, batch transforms, or pipelines on a user's behalf.
 The user _passes_ the designated execution role to the SageMaker service.
-To be able to pass an execution role, the principal must have `iam:PassRole` permission.
+To be able to pass an execution role, the user execution role must have `iam:PassRole` permission.
 For example, both DataScience and MLOps roles you provisioned in the IAM stack have `PassRole` permissions:
 ```json
 {
     "Condition": {